ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```
     This command will check out the `develop` branch and set it to track the remote origin.
 It will also set the submodules (xbeam and UVLM) to the right commit.

-2. Create the conda environment that SHARPy will use:
+2. If using Anaconda, create the conda environment that SHARPy will use and activate the environment:
     ```bash
     cd sharpy/utils
     conda env create -f environment.yml
     cd ../..
     ```

-3. Activate the `sharpy` conda environment:
     ```bash
     conda activate sharpy
     ```